 More specifically, the northern areas that experience tropical weather year-round are what really draws in residents from other areas during the winter.

-While holidays such as Christmas and Boxing Day are celebrated during these more defined “seasons” (high season to be specific), the term “holiday” in Australia can also mean to take a vacation.
+While holidays such as Christmas and Boxing Day are celebrated during these more defined “seasons” (high season to be specific), the term “holiday” in Australia can also mean taking a vacation.

 A vacation to those from the Western parts of the world is essentially taking time off work and school to head somewhere relaxing.